sandialabs/faodel/tools/faodel-cli/README_Faodel_Cli.md

-FAODEL-CLI: A Multipurpose Tool for Interacting with FAODEL Services
+Faodel-CLI: A Multipurpose Tool for Interacting with Faodel Services
 =====================================================================

-The FAODEL cli tool is an all-in-one tool for doing a wide variety of FAODEL tasks.
+The Faodel cli tool is an all-in-one tool for doing a wide variety of Faodel tasks.
 You can:

 - Get build and configuration info for the current installation
 - Launch DirMan and Kelpie servers